 Serve as the examining group for the thesis defense.

-Thesis Proposal Meeting:
+Thesis Proposal Meeting: Forms II and III:

-After the candidate and the hesis esearch dvisor have determined that the proposal provides sufficient background information, research design and statistical for evaluation by Thesis Advisory Committee members, a meeting of the candidate with all members of the advisory committee is scheduled.
+After the candidate and the Thesis Research Advisor have determined that the proposal provides sufficient background information, research design and statistical analysis information for evaluation by Thesis Advisory Committee members, a meeting of the candidate with all members of the advisory committee is scheduled.
 This meeting is ideally scheduled prior to data collection related to the thesis research and should be completed by September 1 of Year 2.

 The candidate is responsible for scheduling the date, time and location for this meeting.
-Ten days prior to the meeting, each Thesis Advisory Committee member is to receive: (1) a copy of the thesis research proposal; (2) a resumé; and (3) a Course Planning Form (see Form III).
+Ten business days prior to the meeting, each Thesis Advisory Committee member is to receive: (1) a copy of the thesis research proposal; (2) a resumé; and (3) a Course Planning Form (see Form III).

 At the beginning of the thesis proposal meeting, the candidate will give a formal presentation (approximately 15-20 minutes) describing the proposed research.
-Following this presentation, modifications of the thesis research and/or statistic will be discussed, and any revisions deemed appropriate will be incorporated.
+Following this presentation, modifications of the thesis research and/or statistical analysis plan will be discussed, and any revisions deemed appropriate will be incorporated.
 Then the candidate’s graduate course work will be reviewed and recommendations for additional course work may be made.
-Finally, the Thesis Proposal Meeting Form II is to be completed and a PDF of the completed Form II is to be emailed to the hesis esearch dvisor and Graduate Program Secretary.
+Finally, the Thesis Proposal Meeting Form II is to be completed and a PDF of the completed Form II is to be emailed to the Thesis Research Advisor and Graduate Services Coordinator.
 This form will delineate any modifications and any specific additional courses recommended by the Thesis Advisory Committee members.

 If the thesis involves human subjects, a request for Human Subjects Approval or Exemption must be obtained from the Institutional Review Board at the University of Delaware.
 Approval must be obtained before any data collection can begin.
-A copy of the approval letter must also be submitted to the University Office of Graduate Studies either at time of approval or when thesis is delivered to graduate office.
+A copy of the approval letter must also be submitted to the University Graduate College either at time of approval or when thesis is delivered to the Graduate College.
 The Human Subjects approval letter may be included in the thesis or submitted separately.

 If the thesis research involves animals, experimentation must comply with the University of Delaware Standard Operating Procedures Laboratory Animal Care and Maintenance manual and an Animal Subjects Review Certification for Teaching and Research form must be completed and submitted for approval to the Director of Laboratory Animal Care.

-An electronic copy of Forms II and III are retained by the Thesis Advisor and the Graduate Program Secretary.
+An electronic copy of Forms II and III are retained by the Thesis Advisor and the Graduate Services Coordinator.

 Application for Degree:

-The candidate is responsible for filing an Application for Advanced Degree form with the University Office of Graduate Studies.
+The candidate is responsible for filing an Application for Advanced Degree form with the University Graduate College.
 This must be done by the 2nd week of the semester in which you intend to graduate (the very beginning of your final semester).
 Upon preparing the Application for Degree, the Graduate Service Coordinator will also check the student file to be sure that Forms I through III have been submitted.

 Traditional Thesis or Publishable Paper Format: